 Finally you should always avoid the temptation to refuse treatment because the patient has complained.
-This is a sure fire way of escalating a complaint within the practice into a complaint directly to the APHRA or another regulatory body.
-Take a deep breath and reread Section 5.0.
+This is a sure fire way of escalating a complaint within the practice into a complaint directly to the GDC.
+Take a deep breath and reread section 5.